Background

 I will explain how this is done.

 The narcissist allows the intimate partner to idealize him.
+The narcissist first idealizes the intimate partner.

 The intimate partner feels great.
 She sees herself through the narcissist's gaze as a perfect object.
 It's irresistible.
 She falls in love with this version of herself, which is idealized and perfect.

 She then proceeds to idealize the narcissist.
 She says, the narcissist idealizes me.
 The narcissist thinks I'm perfect.
 The narcissist thinks I'm hyper-intelligence and drop dead gorgeous and what have you.
-So I will idealize him back.

-When the patient begins to idealize the narcissist because he has idealized her and she wants to believe in the idealized version of herself, so she idealizes the source of the idealized version of herself.
+And this is the process of co-idealization.
+When the intimate partner begins to idealize the narcissist because he has idealized her and she wants to believe in the idealized version of herself.

 And this is the process of co-idealization.